 Prior to receiving any care, you should ask your doctor or call 1-800-MEDICARE (1-800-633-4227) to check if Medicare is likely to cover the treatment or service you need.
-Medicare does not prior authorize treatment or services and will not tell you ahead of time whether a treatment or service will definitely be covered in your situation.
+Medicare does not prior-authorize treatment or services and will not tell you ahead of time whether a treatment or service will be covered in your situation.

-Medicare does not cover the total cost of most treatment or services, so recipients are normally required to pay deductibles and co-payments.
-Some people have Medical Assistance (MA) as well as Medicare, and their MA can often be used to cover any co-pays or deductibles.
-Keep in mind that if you have Medicare and Medical Assistance your providers must accept that coverage as payment in full and they are not allowed to bill you for any balance on covered services.
+Medicare does not cover the total cost of most treatment or services, so recipients are normally required to pay deductibles and copayments.

-There are two ways to receive Medicare benefits-Traditional Medicare and Medicare Advantage Plans.
+Some people have Medical Assistance (MA) as well as Medicare, and their MA can often be used to cover any copays or deductibles not picked up by Medicare (the primary payer).
+Keep in mind that if you have Medicare and MA, your providers must accept that coverage as payment in full and they are not allowed to bill you for any balance on covered services.
+There are two ways to receive Medicare benefits: Traditional or "Original" Medicare, and Medicare Advantage Plans.